6thquake/react-material/docs/src/pages/guides/csp/csp.md

 # Content Security Policy (CSP)

-Starting with JSS version 9.6.0, Material-UI supports Content Security Policy headers.
+Starting with JSS version 9.6.0, React-Material supports Content Security Policy headers.

 ## What is CSP and why is it useful?